GenomeInfo/2018-09-25-QIMR-Berghofer/_episodes/15-reading-tabular.md

 {: .output}

 *   The columns in a dataframe are the observed variables, and the rows are the observations.
-*   Pandas uses backslash `...` to show missing columns when output is too wide to fit the screen.
+*   Pandas uses ellipsis `...` to show missing columns when output is too wide to fit the screen.

 > ## File Not Found
 >